 The process of securing an H-1B visa without a degree can be complex and unfamiliar to many.
 Below you will find some useful tips:

 Request for evidence (RFE) – you might be requested to provide more evidence during your application process.
-This is particularly true for people who apply for an H-1b visa without a degree.
-If you get RFE, there is nothing to worry about, as these applications usually receive more scrutiny from USCIS.
+This is particularly true for people who apply for an H-1B visa without a degree.
+If you get an RFE, there is nothing to worry about, as these applications usually receive more scrutiny from USCIS.
 You must comply with the USCIS RFE requirements and provide them with all the necessary evidential documents.

 Schedule a consultation today and speak with VisaNation’s H-1B visa lawyers.
-Contact us to learn how we can help you get an approval of your H-1B petition in a timely and efficient manner.
+Contact us to learn how we can help you get approval of your H-1B petition in a timely and efficient manner.

 Related H-1B Topics